himanshusr/DevCommunity/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file
+To run this project, you will need to add the following environment variables to your config/default.json file

 `"mongoURI": 'hfjdshfkhkadjghkaghkaghkaghdkghk'`

 `jwtSecret: 'fjdkhkjdghkjgshkgjhskgjhkhgdkshgkd'`

-`githubApiClientSecret: 'fjdkhkjdghkjgshkgjhskgjhkhgdkshgkd'`

-`githubApiClientId: 'fjdkhkjdghkjgshkgjhskgjhkhgdkshgkd'`

 `githubToken: 'fjdkhkjdghkjgshkgjhskgjhkhgdkshgkd'`